 - You cannot receive loan funds until you are registered in the minimum number of hours that are required for half-time enrollment and you have begun attending classes.

-- The actual dates that you will receive loan funds are determined by your summer registration and when you begin attending classes.
+- The actual date that you will receive loan funds is determined by your summer registration and when you begin attending classes.
 Review the summer loan disbursement guide for more information.

 - All charges must be paid in full before a refund can be issued to you.

-- The amount of financial aid funds credited to your UA Little Rock student account must be greater than the charges due in order for a refund check to be created.
+- The amount of financial aid funds credited to your UA Little Rock student account must be greater than the charges due in order for a financial aid refund to be created.

-- If the amount of aid credited to your student account does not exceed your charges until July, you will not receive a refund check or direct deposit until July.
+- If the amount of aid credited to your student account does not exceed your charges until July, you will not receive a refund until July.